 Let’s quickly list the main benefits of strong shoulders...

-Making your shoulders bigger and stronger from home takes hard work and consistency, with or without equipment like dumbbells and kettlebells.
+All in all, making your shoulders bigger and stronger from home takes hard work and consistency, with or without equipment like dumbbells and kettlebells.
 Nevertheless, it is absolutely achievable.
-With the right, effective, bodyweight exercises, you can build and strengthen your shoulders from home or anywhere you please.
+With the right bodyweight exercises, you can build and strengthen your shoulders from home or anywhere you please.

 Note: You will need to employ progressive overload if you want to continue building muscle, strength, and endurance over time.